Last Updated on

 Most people are allowed to deduct some amount of the expenses incurred with business travel.
 However, for truckers, nearly their entire lives are made up of business travel – from the foods they eat to the places they stay.
 Even their phone bill and WiFi usage may be a business expense.

-Many self-employed individuals work with Community because the top-rated tax debt relief firm is well aware of common expenses they may accrue.
+Many self-employed individuals work with Community because the top-rated back tax assistance firm is well aware of common expenses they may accrue.

 For truckers, this may include tires and other parts, routine truck maintenance, vehicle repairs, their CDL, meals per diem, health insurance, and many more.